Weroni-K/insure-landing-page/README.md

 ### Features 🌟

-- Fully responsive design for desktop and mobile.
+- Fully responsive design for desktop and mobile,
-- Deployed and hosted on GitHub Pages.
+- Deployed and hosted on GitHub Pages,
 - Built with Vue.js for a modular and maintainable codebase.

 ### Assets and Design 🎨